Teams, tales and tips – a guide to the local game

 Typical are St Aldates Tavern, with quality ales and food, and the nearby Royal Blenheim, also an outlet for the local White Horse Brewery.
 Picturesquely set by the water as its names suggests, The Head of the River is both a pleasant pub with a wide terrace, and a comfortable lodging.

 Tucked in off the High Street, Chequers has plenty of 16th-century character while the Kings Arms dates back to 1607 a and shows sport.
 The Wig & Pen is also football-friendly, meal deals its main attraction.

-If you’re coming in by bus, the Eurobar is a handy place to watch the game, shown in HD on eight TVs and one large projector screen.
-The hotel above is pretty basic.
+If you’re coming in by bus, the Eurobar is a handy place to watch the game, although the hotel in the same building is now more the focus of operations.
 Nearer the train station, the more traditional Oxford Retreat has five screens and a year-round garden.
-It’s open until 2am on Fridays and Saturdays – good to know, given the recent closure of nearby nightclub/sports bar Wahoo.
-The pub opens Wed-Sat inclusive.
+It’s open until late on Fridays and Saturdays, midnight through the week.

 The best hotels for the ground and around town